mattbr0wn/website/web/content/writing/pennybullion.md

 I sat on the couch one evening when a news report came on.

-{% youtube url="https://www.youtube.com/embed/GSF4B-AiOoI" label="Pennies cost more than a penny to make" /%}

 The news segment ended with a comment that caught my attention.
 Something to the effect of,
 > "...and they last changed the composition of the penny in 1982.
 A pre-1982 penny now contains over two cents worth of copper..."